 A: We currently support 9,000+ diagnostic labs and 35,000+ radiology centers through our partnership with Health Gorilla’s Secure Clinical Network.

-Lifepoint has over 350 direct connections with various Lab, Radiology and other diagnostic facilities across the United States.
-We have the capability of connecting with any Lab, Radiology and other diagnostic facility.
+Lifepoint has over 350 direct connections with various labs, Radiology, and other diagnostic facilities across the United States.
+We have the capability of connecting with any Lab, Radiology, and other diagnostic facilities.

 For further information, email firstname.lastname@example.org or call (844)569-8628.